INoLiao/nbaGamePrediction/README.md

 ### 4. Model Evaluation
 - Directory: ./model/
 - Edit model path in evaluate.py
-    - At '# Specify model', please specify the model name
+    - At '# Specify model', please specify the model name according to the existing models within ./model/Z_trainedModel/
     - Be sure the parameters used for training and evaluating are the same
         - period
         - featureSel

-- Run evaluate.py on the terminal
+- Run evaluate.py
     > python3 evaluate.py -md=2 -ds='2018-04-14' -de='2018-06-08' -pd=5 -fs=3

     - An evaluation report will be generated: ./Z_evaluation/date_report.csv